dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/lint-format.md

 </details>

-In the dbt Cloud IDE, you have the capability to perform linting and formatting on five different file types (SQL, YAML, Markdown, JSON, and Python):
+In the dbt Cloud IDE, you have the capability to perform linting, auto-fix, and formatting on five different file types:

 - SQL &mdash; [Lint](#lint) and fix with SQLFluff, and [format](#format) with sqlfmt
 - YAML, Markdown, and JSON &mdash; Format with Prettier